 *”minimal risk” means that the probability and magnitude of harm or discomfort anticipated in the research are no greater in and of themselves from those ordinarily encountered in daily life or during the performance of routine physical or psychological examination or tests.

 I have included Six Mini Case Ethics IRB Scenarios to test your knowledge about IRB issues.
+Students in my online course will discuss these as part of the ethics unit.

 Heightened Awareness of Problems with Unethical Research